Young Boys FD

 Young Boys FD is an association football club based in Silkeborg, Denmark, that competes in the Danish 3rd Division, the fourth tier of the Danish football league system.

 Founded in 1918 as Silkeborg KFUM, the club is affiliated to DBU Jutland, the regional football association.
-The team plays its home matches at Søholt Idrætsanlæg, where it has been based since 1970.
+The team plays its home matches at JYSK Park, where it has been based since 1970.
 The club spent most of its history in the regional tiers of Danish football, winning regional Jutland championships multiple times, but never making it to the higher divisions.
-Ahead of the 2018–19 season, however, Silkeborg KFUM reached promotion to the Denmark Series, the fourth tier of Danish football, for the first time in club history.
+Ahead of the 2018–19 season, however, Silkeborg KFUM reached promotion to the Denmark Series, the fifth tier of Danish football, for the first time in club history.

 History

 Formation and beginnings (1918–1920)

 Silkeborg KFUM was formed in Silkeborg by the local YMCA in May 1918, a year after the foundation of the major club in the city, Silkeborg IF.
 The establishment of Silkeborg KFUM was announced in the May 1918 monthly with the following words:

 Thus, Færgebakken ("The Ferry Hill") was the site of the club's first home ground.
 The first matches occurred with some curiosities.
 Before games could be started, sheep flocks had to be led away from the pitch, and the changing clothes was done in an open field.
 The teams were diverse and consisted of both children, adolescents and seniors alike.
 In this varied bunch, some players rose above others in terms of talent.
 A key player early on was Johannes Rosenløwe, who was a versatile playmaker known for both his strong offensive as well as defensive abilities.
 He would later become priest in Smidstrup Parish.
 Another noteworthy player of the early days was Aage Ewald Sørensen, who was club captain and is remembered as an inspirational figure on – but also off – the pitch, where he would continue his career as a sexton in Silkeborg.